lawric1/DIO-linux-experience/README.md

 # DIO-projects
-Projects made for DIO platform.
+Projects made for linux experience bootcamp on DIO platform.